rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/constraint_propagation.md

 ## Liveness constraints

-A **liveness constraint** arises when some variable whose type includes a region R is live at some point P. This simply means that the value of R must include the point P. Liveness constraints are computed by the MIR type checker.
+A **liveness constraint** arises when some variable whose type includes a region R is live at some [point] P. This simply means that the value of R must include the point P. Liveness constraints are computed by the MIR type checker.

+[point]: ../../appendix/glossary.html

 A liveness constraint `R live at E` is satisfied if `E` is a member of `Values(R)`.
 So to "apply" such a constraint to `Values`, we just have